What if there were no appliance standards?

 - There would be even more greenhouse gases and other pollution in the air.

-Without standards some innovation and efficiency gains would have occurred on their own.
-However, appliance standards were the catalyst for many of the energy efficiency gains in appliances and equipment over the last 30+ years.
+Without standards, some innovation and efficiency gains would have occurred on their own.
+Without standards, the pace of those gains would have been slower and less pronounced than what actually occurred.
+Appliance standards served as a catalyst for many of the energy efficiency gains we’ve seen over the last 40 years.

-So, why haven’t you heard of appliance standards before?
+So, why haven’t I heard of appliance standards before?